FacePerceiver/LAION-Face/README.md

 ### License
 LAION-Face is the face subset of [LAION-400M](https://laion.ai/blog/laion-400-open-dataset), we distribute the image id list (the pth files) under the most open Creative Common CC-BY 4.0 license, which poses no particular restriction.
 The metadata of the dataset are from [LAION-400M](https://laion.ai/blog/laion-400-open-dataset).
-Please check [LAION-400M] for more details.
+Please check [LAION-400M](https://laion.ai/blog/laion-400-open-dataset) for more details.

 ### Contact
-For help or issues concerning the data, feel free to submit a GitHub issue, or contact Yinglin Zheng (zhengyinglin@stu.xmu.edu.cn).
+For help or issues concerning the data, feel free to submit a GitHub issue, or contact [Yinglin Zheng](zhengyinglin@stu.xmu.edu.cn).

 ## Citation